johnidm/yt-lb-audio/README.md

       `youtube-dl --list-subs <video URL>`

  - The files are written to the `downloads` folder.
+    * If the `downloads` folder already exists, the script will ask if it should be recreated.
+Answering `y` means existing data will be erased.

  For each video, three files will be created with the following extensions:
     - `vtt`: subtitles